 While many of our visitors are from states like Minnesota, Illinois, Wisconsin, the Pacific Northwest, and other regions that see much snow and ice, we also have a large number of visitors each year from places like Texas, Arizona, and California that do not.
 Car wrecks that occur even at low speeds can result in serious injuries.

 At this time of year, snow tires (whether with studs or similar), and careful driving are highly recommended.
 The use of seat belts at all times is also essential.
 The failure to utilize a seat belt and ejection from the vehicle are factors in many fatal car wrecks.
-Wearing a seat belt is a critical and well established way to reduce fatal injuries, regardless of the cause of motor vehicle crashes.
-Another factor to consider is the time of day or night – at this time of year in particular given holiday parties – staying off the roads after midnight and recognizing that between 1 a.m. and 3 a.m. that a rather significant percentage of drivers on the road that have been drinking – makes staying at home (or at the hotel etc.) a good decision.
+Wearing a seat belt is a critical and well-established way to reduce fatal injuries, regardless of the cause of motor vehicle crashes.
+Another factor to consider is the time of day or night.
+At this time of year, staying off the roads after midnight can help you avoid the significant percentage of drivers on the road that have been drinking.

 One winter driving danger that folks do not consider – in addition to driving without adequate or appropriate tires, awareness of conditions, not using seat belts – is driving (or being a passenger) without adequate insurance coverage.

-At Bliven Law Firm, P.C., the attorneys are happy to answer questions about your auto insurance converge, including reviewing your policy, and we counsel clients about getting coverage that will address their situation and needs to help protect their family in the event of a motor vehicle crash that results in injuries.
+The attorneys at Bliven Law Firm, P.C. are happy to answer questions about your auto insurance converge, including reviewing your policy, and we counsel clients about getting the coverage that will address their situation and needs to help protect their family in the event of a motor vehicle crash that results in injuries.